Did you read anything in English this past week?

 Any of these can help you find the perfect book for improving your reading comprehension.

-There are a few things you can do before, during and after you read to help you better understand the text.
+There are a few things you can do before, during and after reading to help you better understand the text.

 Before you read, browse the text.
 That means you should look over the text quickly without actually reading every word.